hyoban/eslint-config-hyoban/README.md

 ```

 > [!TIP]
-> You can disable my custom rules by setting `hyoban({ disableCustomConfig: true,disableLintForPackageJson: true })`.
+> You can disable my custom rules by setting `hyoban({ disableCustomConfig: true, disableLintForPackageJson: true })`.

 `scripts` in `package.json`